 - There are three additional levels in the appeals process after Level 2 (for a total of five levels of appeal).
-If reviewers say no to your Level 2 appeal, you decide whether to accept their decision or go on to Level 3 appeal. - Section 9 in this chapter tells more about Levels 3, 4, and 5 of the appeals process.
+If reviewers say no to your Level 2 appeal, you decide whether to accept their decision or go on to Level 3 appeal. - Section 10 in this chapter tells more about Levels 3, 4, and 5 of the appeals process.

-SECTION 8 How to ask us to keep covering certain medical services if you think your coverage is ending too soon
+SECTION 9 How to ask us to keep covering certain medical services if you think your coverage is ending too soon

-Home heal n is only about three services: th care, skilled nursing facility care, and Comprehensive : Rehabilitation Facility (CORF) services ----------- ---
+Section 9.1This section is about three services only:Home health care, skilled nursing facility care, and Comprehensive Outpatient Rehabilitation Facility (CORF) services